dontcallmedom/widlproc/README.md

 Most of the work on widlproc was done by Tim Renouf and Paddy Byers.
 Aplix corporation owns the copyright of the code up to June 2011.

-Work on keeping the tool up to date with the changes in the spec is done through funding from the [webinos project](http://webinos.org/).
+The tool is kept up to date with the changes in the spec by Dominique Hazael-Massieux, through funding from the [webinos project](http://webinos.org/) since June 2011.

 # Documentation